 The latest on EU Exit

-After a period of protracted negotiation, the British government has agreed a trade deal with the European Union.
-This means that, when the transition period ends at 11pm on 31 December 2020, the country will complete its departure from the EU while avoiding the prospect of a no-deal Brexit.
+The UK finally agreed a trade deal with the EU on 24 December 2020.
+This meant that, when the transition period ended on 31 December 2020, the country avoided a no-deal Brexit.

 However, it should be emphasised that not all of the challenges have been overcome.
-The up-to-the-wire nature of these negotiations means that the economy will now face a period of adjustment, away from planning for the worst and towards accommodating the deal as it is.
+The up-to-the-wire nature of the negotiations meant that the economy will now face a period of adjustment, away from planning for the worst and towards accommodating the deal as it is.